joaomcteixeira/Tree-of-Life/README.md

 After performing several workshops on [Farseer-NMR](https://github.com/Farseer-NMR/FarSeer-NMR), I found that software installation is one of the crucial bottle necks between users and developers.
 When asking users to install a software package, there is a clear difference between users with programming skills, regardless of the level, and users without any of these skills.
 For the later group, simple steps like installing [Anaconda] and configuring a [Python environment] are definitively not straightforward and can hinder users from using the software or even drive them away.

-Therefore, when developing software for a community of users that are not expected (nor required) to have any programming skills, it is necessary to keep, as much as possible, the installation process within the most universal standards, and these have been for decades:
+Therefore, when developing software for a community of users that is not expected (nor required) to have any programming skills, it is necessary to keep, as much as possible, the installation process within the most universal standards, and these have been for decades:

 1. download
 1. unzip